• Skip to primary navigation

 beef liver soaking in milk for Beef Liver Pate

 3. When the onions are cooked through and golden, add the salt, rosemary, thyme, cloves, cinnamon and apple.
 Continue cooking for 4-5 minutes, until the apple becomes soft and tender.
-Again, add a one tablespoon of water as necessary if you find the mixture attaches too much.

 sautéing ingredients for Beef Liver Pate